 WORDS THAT SCREAM “FANTASY”

 any mysterious occupation name: “keeper,” “seeker,” “rider,” etc.

 A few of these are specific to historical romance, and some of them are most appropriate for steamy romance.

 any name that identifies a main character and the romance subgenre: cowboy, vampire, duke, etc.

 (For a steamy romance, my list of words for love scenes also contains some words that can scream the genre.)

 again, any name that identifies a character and the mystery or thriller subgenre, such as lawyer, detective, enemy, or agent

 (You might find more words that scream “thriller” in my list of words for action scenes in Master Lists for Writers.)

 Don’t like this particular way of coming up with a title?
 No worries!
 I’ve got several more on their way.
-If you’re not following the blog, you should do that so you won’t miss the others – there’s a place you can sign up on the lefthand side of the page.
+If you’re not following the blog, you should do that so you won’t miss the others – you can subscribe below.

 Do you ever change your title a lot?
 Or does the perfect title come naturally to you?
 I’d love to hear in the comments!
 Happy writing!